2020 Subaru Outback debuts with available turbo power

 2020 Subaru Outback

-It starts with a more powerful engine, in this case a 2.4-liter turbocharged inline-4 that delivers 260 horsepower and 277 pound-feet of torque, up from the 256 hp and 247 lb-ft of the previous generation's V-6.
+It starts with a more powerful engine, in this case a 2.4-liter turbocharged flat-4 that delivers 260 horsepower and 277 pound-feet of torque, up from the 256 hp and 247 lb-ft of the previous generation's flat-6.
 Subaru quotes a 3,500-pound towing capacity for this engine.
-The standard engine remains a wimpy 2.5-liter inline-4, now rated at 182 hp and 176 lb-ft, up from 175 hp and 174 lb-ft previously.
+The standard engine remains a wimpy 2.5-liter flat-4, now rated at 182 hp and 176 lb-ft, up from 175 hp and 174 lb-ft previously.

 Regardless of the engine, the 2020 Outback features a continuously variable transmission and all-wheel drive.
 The ground clearance checks in at 8.7 inches, which is the same as in the previous generation and higher than many so-called SUVs, and storage space is up slightly to 75.7 cubic feet.